-Infiniti has trained the spotlight on its all-new QX55 in recent months, the coupe-like crossover expected to become one of the biggest additions to the line-up next year.
+Infiniti trained the spotlight on its all-new QX55 in recent months, the coupe-like crossover expected to become one of the biggest additions to the line-up next year.
 But that doesn’t mean everything else will stay static.
 After pushing back the expected launch of the bigger QX60 due to the pandemic, we’re finally getting a first look at what will now be a 2022 model.

-New CUV borrowing heavily from QX60 Monograph concept
+QX60 Monograph concept

 You’ll have to squint a bit and use your imagination to get past the usual show car touches, of course, which likely will mean somewhat smaller wheels and less flashy headlights.
 The Monograph’s aero-flush door handles are all but certain to be replaced with more conventional handles.
 But the production 2022 Infiniti QX60 is expected to lift the overall shape and dimensions.
 Spy shots and these teaser images indicate the makeover will yield wider fenders, more curvaceous door panels and, on the whole, a notably more muscular appearance.